draeder/easypeers/README.md

 > Due to an unresolvble issue with the [node-wrtc](https://github.com/node-webrtc/node-webrtc) library (inexplicable segmentation faults), the node instances are now headless instances of puppeteer.
 Modifications to the API code are done in `examples\server\public\index.html`.

+> The current version has introduced a number of improvements as well as changes to usage.
+A documentation update is forthcoming.

 ## Install
 ```
 npm i easypeers